Everything you need to know about Wood Badge

-Wood Badge training was begun by Baden Powell in 1919 as a way to insure that the leaders of Scout troops were properly trained.
-Since then Wood Badge has been held worldwide, providing advanced leadership training to thousands of Scout leaders.
-Wood Badge builds upon the best traditions and experiences of the Boy Scouts of America and also draws from a wide range of courses within and beyond the bounds of Scouting to present the latest in leadership theory and team development.
+Wood Badge training began under Sir Robert Baden-Powell in 1919 as a way to ensure the leaders of Scout troops were properly trained.
+Since then, Wood Badge training has been held worldwide, providing advanced leadership training to thousands of Scout leaders.
+Wood Badge builds upon the best traditions and experiences of BSA.
+The program also draws from a wide range of courses within and beyond the bounds of Scouting to present the latest in leadership theory and team development.

-- Stronger units.
-You will make your Scouting unit — and your sons’ and daughters’ units — stronger.
+- Stronger Units.
+You will make your Scouting unit — and your children’s units — stronger.

 - What and why of Scouting.
 You will have a deeper understanding of what Scouting is and why we do it.

 - Fun.
-You will have fun and you will meet interesting people.
+You will have fun and meet interesting people.

 - Other groups.
-You will make your other groups, like work, church, even family, stronger.
+You will strengthen your other groups, including work, church and even family groups.

-- The first five full days is the initial group training, usually held over two weekends – the first weekend Friday through Sunday, and the second Saturday and Sunday.
+- The first stage is the initial group training, which takes place over five full days of training, usually held over two weekends.
+Typically, the first session is held Friday through Sunday, and the second is Saturday and Sunday.

-- The second part requires participants to apply the skills they learned by completing a 5-part plan (called a “ticket”) over the following 18 months, leading towards the individual participant’s vision of a better Scouting future.
+- The second part requires participants to apply the skills they learned by completing a five-part plan (called a “ticket”) over the next 18 months, leading each participant to developing a vision for a better Scouting future.

 - Have completed the basic position-specific training courses for your Scouting role.

 - Be capable of functioning safely in an outdoor environment.
 All participants are required to complete the Annual Health and Medical Record.
-Parts A, B, and C are required which includes a physical.
+Parts A, B and C are required and include a physical.
 Part C is required for everyone, including people who are not present for more than 72 hours.

 Wood Badge Scholarships

-Scholarships are available to applicants to help lessen the financial burden of the course.
+Scholarships are available to applicants to help reduce the financial burden of the course.
 Assistance is also available through several sources such as your unit, chartered partner or employer.
-Typical scholarships are one half of the application fee and submission deadlines vary.
+Typical scholarships are half of the application fee, and submission deadlines vary.